CitizenScienceCenter/presentations/PITCHME.md

 * No real criteria on how projects are selected
   * Mainly `gut feeling` - (again, PWA can help here!)
 * We only have the platform, no public facing assistance
-* No `matchmaking` citizens with relevant researchers
+* No `matchmaking` citizens with relevant researchers - minimal outreach with citizens
 * No central, open directory of running projects within UZH and ETH

 ---